Ben

 Unfortunately for Ben’s racing career, powder skiing is fun.
 He started telemarking in high school during his free time and soon discovered backcountry skiing.
 For years his love of the backcountry and his love of ski racing conflicted, but after hearing a teammate complain about the how there was “too much new snow to train” during his freshman year at Dartmouth, Ben decided it was time to trade in the race boards for an AT setup.

-Since then Ben has called Stowe home, extensively skiing Mt.
+For the rest of college, Ben called Stowe home, extensively skiing Mt.
 Mansfield and the surrounding environs.
-With the occasional western trip and spring Presidential season, there has been more than enough skiing to keep his GPA from rising too high.
+With the occasional western trip and spring Presidential season, there was more than enough skiing to keep his GPA from rising too high.

-When not on the slopes, Ben is a physics and engineering double major at Dartmouth College, and plans to continue in this course of study after graduating in June 2010.
+When not on the slopes, Ben works as a software engineer developing machine learning systems.
 He also enjoys rock climbing, whitewater kayaking, and mountain biking to make the off-season pass more quickly.

 Tell Ben what you think (this goes to Ben ONLY):